AKushWarrior/destiny/README.md

 # Destiny

 Destiny is a new, mock-data generator for Dart/Flutter.
-It uses a PCG randomness machine underneath, and static methods couched in a `destiny` namespace are the API.
-All data is guaranteed to be pseudo-random; across a million trials, no significant patterns were detected.
+It uses static methods couched in a `destiny` namespace as the API.

+It also exposes an alternative to the dart:math randomness machine, using the PCG algorithm.
+You can access this by importing the file "package:destiny/pcg.dart".
+Support for this algorithm is provided as "best-effort": it does not have noticeable statistical flaws, but the algorithm was specified for languages that support unsigned integers (Dart does not).

 This package takes inspiration from Chance.js and Faker for Python; it aims to be the most complete and versatile generator of mock data.